ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_us_cvd/concept_model.rst

     -
   * - Healthcare appointments
     - sum of healthcare appointments
-    - Split by type of appointment - follow-up vs emergency vs screening as well as usual age/sex/state/etc. Not included in timing test runs
+    - Split by type of appointment - follow-up vs emergency vs screening as well as usual age/sex/state/etc. Not included in final runs
   * - Missed follow-up appointments
     - sum of missed follow-up appointments
-    - Not included in timing test runs
+    - Not included in final runs
   * - Population on SBP medication
     - sum of person time on SBP medication
     - Split by primary non-adherent, secondary non-adherent, and adherent; and split by medication category.
-Not included in timing test runs
+Not included in final runs
   * - Population on LDL-C medication
     - sum of person time on LDL-C medication
     - Split by primary non-adherent, secondary non-adherent, and adherent; and split by medication category.
-Not included in timing test runs
+Not included in final runs
   * - Number of interventions
     - sum of person-time in interventions
     - Split by intervention type.
-Not included in timing test runs
+Not included in final runs

 Stratifications for All (not included above):